Azure-Samples/azure-search-power-skills/Vision/FormRecognizer/Readme.md

 - azure
 - azure-cognitive-search
 - ai-services
-- document-intelligence
+- ai-document-intelligence
-name: Analyze document using the different Form Recognizer APIs
+name: Analyze document using the different Azure AI Document Intelligence (previously Form Recognizer) APIs
 urlFragment: azure-formrecognizer-sample
 description: This custom skill can extract OCR text, tables, key value pairs and custom fomr fields from a document.
 ---
-Invoking a Form Recognizer capability within the AI Search pipeline is now merged into a single skill.
+Invoking a AI Document Intelligence capability within the AI Search pipeline is now merged into a single skill.
 * [Analyze Document](#AnalyzeDocument), using a pre built model or a custom model Supported models include:
 - Layout (No training required)